Interview with Kirill Serebrennikov, director of Izmena (Betrayal)

 It was particularly impressive during the accident scene.

 True, and that scene is also crucial.
-Characters face a completely new world from there.
-After he meets this lady, everything changes; the accident happens with no particular reason.
-Life is like this, sometimes it happens.
+The characters face a completely new world from there.
+After he meets this lady, everything changes; the accident happens for no particular reason.
+Life is like this; sometimes it happens.
 For him it’s the beginning of a huge and scary journey.
 A lot of unpredictable things happen in his life.
 A lot of ghosts, demons, black energy.
 It’s like an earthquake.

-Could it be interpreted as projection about the society in general?
+Could it be interpreted as a projection about society in general?

-You can do it, definitely you can… that’s the idea.
-Our lives and the society are connected to our inner feelings.
+You can interpret it that way, definitely… that’s the idea.
+Our lives and our society are connected to our inner feelings.

 Who inspired your works?

 Bergman, Antonioni, Visconti and Pasolini.
 Also, Paul Thomas Anderson and Ulrich Seidl.
-Even cartoons: Simpsons, and Japanese film-makers, Kim Ki-duk, Wong Kar-wai.
-It’s everything, everything comes in.
+Even cartoons: The Simpsons, and Japanese film-makers, Kim Ki-duk, Wong Kar-wai.
+It’s everything; everything comes in.

 What about the state of things in Russia: Putin, Pussy Riot…